 Since this planter would not have any drainage holes I placed a nice layer of stones at the bottom.
-Hopefully any excess water will stay in the stones, and not allow the soil remain wet, and risk root rot.
+Hopefully, any excess water will stay in the stones, and not allow the soil to remain wet, and risk root rot.
 I don't plan on watering it very often.

 Tape the ring to the table and separate the twine into four pairs of two.

-Tie a double over hand knot about 6-8 inches from the top.
+Tie a double overhand knot about 6-8 inches from the top.

-Move down another 6-8 inches and take two strands, one from each group and tie knots in the new pairs.
+Move down another 6-8 inches and take two strands, one from each group, and tie knots in the new pairs.